adamconnelly/kelpie/README.md

 At the moment Kelpie is very much in development, and there are missing features and some pretty rough edges.
 You're of course welcome to use Kelpie, but just be prepared to hit problems and raise issues or PRs!

-The following is a list of known-outstanding features:
+The following is a list of known-outstanding features and known issues:

-- [ ] Add the ability to customize the name, package and output folder of the generated mocks.
-- [ ] Switch from `go:generate` to using a config file for more efficient mock generation in large code-bases.
+- [ ] For some reason Kelpie is generating multiple mocks when specifying built-in interfaces.
+See the [Mock Generation](#mock-generation) section for an example.

 ## Quickstart